-It is also important for the clinician to know the questions to ask a patient with presumed UTI, as well as what the criteria for treatment are, to prevent antibiotic overuse and treat patients appropriately.
-The astute clinician is often able to diagnose UTI via history alone, but in many cases will require confirmatory laboratory testing, particularly a urinalysis.
+To prevent antibiotic overuse and provide appropriate treatment, it is also important for the clinician to know what questions to ask a patient with presumed UTI, as well as what the criteria for treatment are.
+The astute clinician is often able to diagnose UTI via history alone.
+However, in many cases, they may require confirmatory laboratory testing, particularly a urinalysis.

 It is a very informative and well-organized presentation of UTI.
 Thank you!